 Online estate agents can be ultra-cheap offerings that simply give you a way to list your property on Rightmove but offer few of the other services a normal estate agent would.
 Or, they can be full-service agencies that offer all the usual services of a traditional agent.

-Therefore, an online estate agent isn’t necessarily a hybrid agent, yet a hybrid agent is always an online agent.
-You simply cannot be a hybrid estate agent if you’re not online.
+Therefore, an online estate agent isn’t necessarily a hybrid one, yet a hybrid agent is always an online one.
+You simply cannot be a hybrid if you’re not online.

 So, if an online estate agent retains low pricing but still offers services such as local property experts, full photography and floorplans, hosted viewings, and sales progression, they can be considered a hybrid estate agent.

 Hybrid Estate Agents Vs High Street Estate Agents

 What about high street estate agents?
 When is a high street estate agent classed as a hybrid agent, too?